ACR Messina: Stadium

 The former club Football Club Messina Peloro have played their home matches in the new Stadio Comunale San Filippo since the 2004–05 to 2008–09 season.
 Since the season 2009–10 plays here the current team of A.C.
 Riunite Messina 1947.

 The capacity of the stadium is 37,895 seats.
 It is named after the part of the city in which it is located, but a couple of petitions aim to rename it after the former Messina manager Franco Scoglio or the Messina Saint Hannibal Mary Di Francia.

 The old stadium, the 11,000 seater Stadio Comunale Giovanni Celeste, is now used by S.S.D.
 Città di Messina, the second team of the city.

+Recent shirt sponsorship

+For the 2022–23 season, Coop – Gruppo Radenza served as ACR Messina's main shirt sponsor.
+In October 2023, StarCasinò Sport became the club's main shirt sponsor under a two-season agreement covering the 2023–24 and 2024–25 seasons.